 Some of the responsibilities tenants have in Oklahoma include the following:

-- Abide by all terms of the lease agreement.
-For example, not to keep an unauthorized pet or sublet the unit without approval from the landlord.
+- Abide by all terms of the lease.
+For example, not to keep an unauthorized pet or sublet the rental unit without approval from the landlord.

-- Keep their rented premises in a safe, clean, and sanitary manner.
+- Keep their residence in a safe, clean, and sanitary manner.